Wednesday, July 31, 2019

 I took another 1 Pierce Transit bus to All in One Jewelry and Loans where I got a couple movies.
 I visited a Cash America (chain that used to be Pawn X-change) and E-Z Loans (latter not open when I arrived), then took a third 1 bus to Topkick Loans in I think Parkland.
 More walking then a fourth bus to Spanaway Park in Spanaway.
 I debated whether to visit but it's partly a golf course so I decided to just walk to Godfather Pizza for a lunch buffet; they gave me some adhesive bandages.

 I bought more DVDs at nearby Home Video Express than I would have otherwise because it turned out to be closing.
-I took a fifth 1 bus back north to near parkland Transit Center, probably in Parkland, where I took a 55 bus (Pierce Transit) to Tacoma Mall in Tacoma.
-I cut through JP Penny and got pics of a life-sized Batman statue at fye.
+I took a fifth 1 bus back north to near Parkland Transit Center, probably in Parkland, where I took a 55 bus (Pierce Transit) to Tacoma Mall in Tacoma.
+I cut through JC Penney and got pics of a life-sized Batman statue at fye.
 Leaving the mall I visited Atomic Comics.
 For one intersection the walk signal buttons were in the middle of the road, but still managed to cross to a shopping area where I visited Dollar Tree (got a pop) and Half Price Books (got lots of DVDs).

 I took a 57 bus (Pierce Transit) to downtown Tacoma.
 I walked to Destiny Comics and Kings Books; I petted the cat who meowed at me first.
 I took a 13 bus (Pierce Transit) to Backstage Video, then took the same bus the other way to Tacoma Dome station.
 I visited Tacoma Book Center and then took a 590 bus (Sound Transit) to downtown Seattle, where I noticed my credit card was missing.
 I have no phone access but a friend is helping me investigate, but if was dropped on a bus in Tacoma, on the 590, or at Tacoma Dome station might not know until Monday.
 I took a C Rapidride then 5 bus north and got dinner at the McDonald's across from Seattle Center.